Biographies of Prominent

 Jean worked with four people in authority in the Ogden City School District: Cyrus Freston, special education director with the Ogden City School District and son of Deaf parents, Cyrus and Lillian Freston; Winefred Ospitile, vocational education; Larry Leatham, assistant principal at Ogden High School; and Santiago Sandoval, principal at Ogden High School.
 None of this would have been possible without Jean's persistence and the cooperation of those in positions of authority.

-After the legislation was passed in the spring of 1994, Dr. Lee Robinson, superintendent of the Utah Schools for the Deaf and the Blind, and Dr. Robert G. Sanderson, a Deaf representative on the USDB Institutional Council, promptly hired Jean to serve as the sign language specialist.
+Dr. Lee Robinson, the superintendent of the Utah Schools for the Deaf and the Blind, and Dr. Robert G. Sanderson, a Deaf representative on the USDB Institutional Council, promptly hired Jean to serve as the sign language specialist after the legislation passed in the spring of 1994.
 She was instrumental in supporting thirty-six interpreters to achieve official certification (Golden Keys Award Program Book, 1999).

 Jean earned the Golden Key award from the Utah State Office of Rehabilitation on October 6, 1999, for her many years of service to the Utah Deaf community.
 According to the 1999 Golden Key Awards program book, she demonstrated excellent leadership and dedication in the field of sign language and instruction.
 Jean, the daughter of a Deaf father and a CODA mother, has a clear perspective on the needs of the Utah Deaf community, particularly in terms of the skills necessary to communicate effectively in a hearing society.
 She has polished her skills to maximize her effectiveness in supporting others and holds the highest level of national and state interpreting certification (Golden Keys Award Program Book, 1999).